Eckesaht/Testing-Projects/README.md

 # Testing Projects

-Contains projects (either in testing or already done) I did myself.
+Contains some things I tried.
+(Either in testing or done)